krshrimali/nvim-autorunner/README.md

 A NeoVim lightweight autorunner plugin, to compile your projects using a single command.

+I'm currently working on v0.1 (beta release), and the issue tracker is [here: v0.1 tracker](https://github.com/krshrimali/nvim-autorunner/issues/1).
+In case you have anything to add/remove/change, please post your opinion here.

 ## Demo

 See the animation below for a quick demo.